rohanbadami/sentiment-analyzer/README.md

 ### Key Features
 * **Ensemble NLP Engine:** Combines **FinBERT** (Financial LLM), **VADER**, and a **Custom Dictionary** for nuanced sentiment scoring.
-* **The "Gatekeeper" Model:** A LightGBM classifier trained on historical data to predict if news will *actually* move price.
+* **The "Gatekeeper" AI:** A LightGBM classifier trained on historical data to predict if news will *actually* move price.
 It achieves **68% Precision** on high-confidence signals.
-* **Robust Data Handling:** Features a custom **"Weekend Patch"** to handle Sunday news by intelligently mapping it to Friday's close, preventing data gaps.
+* **Robust Data Handling:** Features a custom **"Weekend Patch"** to handle Sunday news by intelligently mapping it to Friday's close, preventing data gaps during inference.
-* **Technical Integration:** Automatically calculates RSI (14), MACD, Bollinger Bands, and Volatility (VIX) to give context to every headline.
+* **Anti-Overfitting Logic:** The AI is explicitly trained *without* "Cheat Features" (like VIX, Day of Week) to force it to analyze the actual news content rather than memorizing calendar patterns.
-* **Live Dashboard:** A Streamlit interface with "Watchlist," "Technical Charts," and "AI Insights" tabs.
+* **Interactive Dashboard:** A Streamlit interface to explore top picks, visualize sentiment trends vs. Bollinger Bands, and audit AI confidence.

 ---